Te Ahitawai by artist Heemi Te Peeti

 This was particularly in relation to Ngāti Hāua land and Tongariro National Park maunga matters.
 Key Ngāti Hāua kaumātua and Wai claimants, with the endorsement of Ngāti Hāua and the Whanganui River Māori Trust Board, were instrumental in the establishment of the Ngāti Hāua Iwi Trust.
 Current trustees are:

-- Graham Bell – Chair
+- Graham Bell – Chairman

 - Lois Tūtemahurangi – Vice Chair